microsoft/sqlworkshops/sql2019lab/03_Availability.md

 ![Azure Data Studio Successful Connection](./graphics/Azure_Data_Studio_Successful_Connect.jpg)

 If you haven't already used Explorer in Azure Data Studio, it can be used to explore files.
 Use the power of Azure Data Studio Explorer to open up any file including notebooks.
 Use the File/Open Folder menu to open up the **sqlworkshops\sql2019lab** folder.
 Now click the Explorer icon on the left hand side of Azure Data Studio to see all files and directories for the lab.
 Navigate to the **03_Availability\adr** folder, open up the **adr.ipynb** notebook and go through all the steps.

+**NOTE**: Be sure to only run one notebook cell at a time for the lab.

 You can now use Azure Data Studio explorer to open up a notebook or script without exiting the tool.

 ![Azure Data Studio Explorer](./graphics/Azure_Data_Studio_Explorer.jpg)